 Care for Cats With Feline Down Syndrome

 Just because cats have a lesser number of chromosomes, does that mean that the possibility of contracting Down syndrome is zero?
 Not necessarily.
 Unfortunately, there are no conclusive findings at present.
 The possibility is still there, but researchers have yet to show concrete evidence that there is indeed a feline version of the chromosomal disorder.
 Assuming the disorder does exist for cats, owners have to step up and provide their afflicted pets with more than the usual care.

 When you know that something is wrong with your pet, then you must make sure that they are taken care of properly.
 Cats with feline Down syndrome should be given extra attention compared to their normal companions.
 Regardless, all cats need to be loved and cared for.
 If you suspect that your cat has Down syndrome, here are ways to show you care:

-- Talk to veterinarians about your cat.
-Even if you already have an existing veterinarian whom you confide your pet concerns to, do not hesitate to consult another vet for a second opinion.
+- Talk to a Veterinarian: Even if you already have an existing veterinarian whom you confide your pet concerns to, do not hesitate to consult another vet for a second opinion.
 Should you feel the need to find more enlightenment, consult as many vets as your time and resources can afford.
 Some of these consultation sessions may require your cat to undergo a series of tests.
 You must be willing to subject your pet to them so that you can provide an accurate diagnosis.
 Upon successfully identifying the health issue, the appropriate intervention or treatment method will be administered.